 (4) FLUCFCS Code 640 Vegetated Non-Forested 0.15 acres - This wetland is dominated by sweet gum, laurel oak, and sweet bay.
 The understory species include wax myrtle, Peruvian primrose-willow (Ludwigia peruviana), saltbush, cattail (Typha domingensis), netted chain fern (Woodwardia areolate), and Virginia chain fern.

 (5) FLUCFCS Code 812 Railroads 0.40 acre – Railroad spurs to support the Keystone Bulk Terminal Facility

-PROPOSED WORK: The applicant seeks authorization to discharge fill material over 0.834 acre of wetlands to create berms associated with the establishment of several stormwater ponds.
-The stormwater ponds would be 1.60 acres in size, the berms would create 0.834 acres of impacts, and the excavation of the stormwater ponds would be 0.766 acres.
-The excavation of wetlands to form the stormwater ponds does not require Department of the Army authorization [reference 33 CFR 323.2(d)(2)(ii)] as it is not a regulated activity.
-Approximately 0.72 acres of wetlands would remain.
+PROPOSED WORK: The applicant seeks authorization to discharge fill material over 0.434 acre of wetlands to create berms associated with the establishment of several stormwater ponds.
+The excavation of wetlands to form the stormwater ponds does not require Department of the Army authorization [reference 33 CFR 323.2(d)(2)(ii)].

 AVOIDANCE AND MINIMIZATION INFORMATION: The applicant has provided the following information in support of efforts to avoid and/or minimize impacts to the aquatic environment: